oils-for-unix/oils/doc/variables.md

 - [Oil Keywords](oil-keywords.html)
 - [Interpreter State](interpreter-state.html)
-  - The shell has a stack of namesapces.
+  - The shell has a stack of namespaces.
   - Each namespace contains {variable name -> cell} bindings.
   - Cells have a tagged value (string, array, etc.) and 3 flags (readonly, export, nameref).